SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 2. **Enable network discovery:**
    - Make sure that network discovery is enabled in MAAS and that the rack controller is checking for external DHCP servers regularly.

-3. **Check rackd logs:**
+3. **Check logs:**
-   - Inspect the rackd logs to verify that the rack controller is detecting the external DHCP server.
+   - Inspect the [MAAS logs](/t/how-to-use-maas-systemd-logs/8103/) to verify that the rack controller is detecting the external DHCP server.

 4. **Set static IP configuration:**
    - If using a virtual environment like OpenVSwitch, configure the server’s network settings to static IP addresses to avoid issues during boot.